Mind Shift: Cultivating Life Energy

 Her "weapon" of choice?
 Qigong, a holistic system of meditation and movement.
 Imani now shares her knowledge via a wellness program she's developed, and sat with UWM to give her insights into how us mere mortals may actually get on the road to our best life, too.
 Good news: it could cost less than $20 and 2 minutes of our time.

-UWM: Where are you from/where have you lived (in what cities/suburban areas)?
+UWM: Where are you from/where have you lived?

-Imani: Born in Hackensack NJ, I was raised in the neighboring town and third largest city in the state, Paterson.
-Over the years, I have nomadically spread my time in Queens, NY and the Lower Eastside of Manhattan.
+Imani: Born in Hackensack New Jersey, I was raised in the neighboring town and third largest city in the state, Paterson.
+Over the years, I have nomadically spread my time in Queens, New York and the Lower Eastside of Manhattan.

 What is the common thread blocking people from wellness that you saw?